William of York: St William's Chapel

 A chapel to St William was built in York in the later 12th century.
 It was placed on the northern edge of the Ouse Bridge to mark a miracle associated with the collapse of the bridge when William returned to York in 1154.
 It remained as a functional chapel until 1550.
 The chapel was removed during the renovation of the bridge between 1810 and 1818.

 Shrines

-The earliest shine to St William in York Minster dates to the c.
-1220s in which William's sarcophagus was buried 10 in into the floor and a shrine structure erected above it - this left the lid of the sarcophagus proud of the structure to be accessible to pilgrims.
-In 1284 Bishop Bek paid for the translation of Williams body to a new shrine in the choir behind the high altar; no trace of the shrine has been recorded.
-There is evidence of two larger shrines in York Minster – one at his tomb site and the other a separate, principal, shrine.
+The earliest shine to William in York Minster dates to the 1220s in which William's sarcophagus was buried 10 in into the floor and a shrine structure erected above it - this left the lid of the sarcophagus proud of the structure to be accessible to pilgrims.
+In 1284 Bishop Bek paid for the translation of William's body to a new shrine in the choir behind the high altar; no trace of the shrine has been recorded.
+A tomb shrine was built around 1330 on the site of William's original burial place in the eastern-most bay of the nave.
+The latest, principal shrine was located near the Minster's High Altar was built in 1471-1472.